How Local Search Penalties Affect Rankings

 Risks of Non-Compliance

-Here’s how the impact is typically felt:
+Here’s how that impact is typically felt.

 Impact AreaConsequenceEstimated Recovery Time